bigfix/developer.bigfix.com/site/guide/basics/casts.md

 A: Wed, 01 Apr 2020
 {{/example}}

-Converts (casts) a string into a date type.
+Converts a string into a date type.

 {{#example}}
 Q: 5 as month